cyrilcros/sponges_scRNAseq_exploration/README.md

 # Profiling cellular diversity in sponges informs animal cell type and nervous system evolution

+Copied by Cyril Cros / Alexi Pearson-lund for practice, all credits goes to Jake Musser

 This directory contains custom scripts used for analysis of single-cell RNAseq data and segmentation of FIB-SEM data in the study Musser et al. 2019,  "Profiling cellular diversity in sponges informs animal cell type and nervous system evolution"

 The following directories contain: